 Also, among other anxiety disorders, driven behavior includes compulsive (e.g., Type A personality) and obsessive behavior (e.g., Obsessive-Compulsive Behavior [OCB]).
 Type-A personality traits such as anxiety, hard-driving, competitiveness, impatience, unrealistic ambition, and a need for control has been associated with cardiovascular disease.
 Disorders such as OCB are irrational and can fuel unpleasant thoughts, feelings, and behaviors covered in the previous paragraph.

 In Logoteleology method, driven motivation pursues a meaningless goal and process.

 - Gustav is a prominent and gifted architect.
 He is always in social media and doing presentations in professional forums around the world.
 A prolific writer, he makes his presence felt in architectural journals and magazines and has published books showcasing his work.
 He boasts about his philanthropic gifts and makes sure others know about them.
 He wants to be thought of as a good person and as an exceptional architect, however, he is dismissive and openly critical of other architects who stand out and follow a different design philosophy and style.
 He feels offended when others ignore or dismiss his noble actions and work.
 He likes others to request him to write reviews of their work, thus making him a prominent figure worth being consulted.
-While he would deny it if confronted – and typical of a person of low meaning self-awareness — Gustav’s hidden (i.e., subconscious) meaning task is to be the center of attention, to be considered a good person, and to diminish others’ contribution, particularly when such contribution could compete with his image and work.
+While he would deny it if confronted – and typical of a person of low meaning self-awareness — Gustav’s hidden (i.e., subconscious schemas or psychological scripts) meaning task is to be the center of attention, to be considered a good person, and to diminish others’ contribution, particularly when such contribution could compete with his image and work.
 Unknown to him, Gustav’s purposeful actions are centered, fed and driven by an insatiable need to be above others in intellect, kindness, and talent.
 These centered and drive-based actions – reveal the real meaning aim.
 If these meaningless meaning aims are stronger than a desire to be genuine and meaningful, the meaningless will prevail.
 When the meaningless rules, it resist challenging the worthless status quo and hence improving.